 Any tips on storing lamb?

 Your lamb will come wrapped in heavy white butcher paper, labeled with the type of each cut.
 It will be solidly frozen.
 It will keep longest in a non-frost-free freezer (the type that builds up ice on the inside, and you have to unplug and defrost every once in awhile).
-It's usually recommended to keep lamb frozen no more than 6 to 8 months before use, but I've had lamb remain fine for a year or so.
-A frost-free freezer will cause freezer burn more quickly, and you'll want to use your lamb within 6 months for best quality.
+It's usually recommended to keep lamb frozen no more than 6 to 8 months before use, but I've had lamb remain fine for nearly two years in a non-frost-free freezer.
+However, a frost-free freezer will cause freezer burn more quickly, and you'll want to use your lamb within 6 months for best quality.
 Thaw in the refrigerator for a day or two before cooking.
 Some recipes may allow you to cook the lamb directly from the frozen state.